 The environment of a cattery should be clean and clear of debris.
 In pictures check of unsanitary conditions.
 Various methods to mitigate male spraying is undertaken.
 Males are prone to spray and may be kept in different dwellings from the main population.
 Make arrangements to meet the kittens in person for a visit.

-Kitten should be well socialized and used to human interaction.
+Kitten should be playful, well socialized, and used to human interaction.
 Anxiety can be prevented if the kittens are used to human touching and playing.
 Look for overly shy and skittish kittens.
 It could be a reflection of their environment.

 How Breeders can avoid scams